PROGRAMME

 Conference Programme

-The preliminary programme for the 3rd EAAA Conference is available here.
-The final programme will be published by 31 May 2020.
+The preliminary programme for the 3rd EAAA Conference is available HERE in PDF format.

 Keynote Speaker